-Prominent among bearers of this surname in early times was Silvio Candelsi, a military Captain in Velletri; Milo Candiani was bishop of Turrino and archbishop of Milan and Pavia; Niccolo Candido of Syracuse was an owner of two large feuds in the 13th century; Bernardo Candiani was bishop of Asti and...
-Another 96 words (7 lines of text) are included under the topic Early Candila Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among bearers of this surname in early times was Silvio Candelsi, a military Captain in Velletri; Milo Candiani was bishop of Turrino and archbishop of Milan and Pavia; Niccolo Candido of Syracuse was an owner of two large feuds in the 13th century; Bernardo Candiani was bishop of Asti and Como, and then of Pavia in 1443; Vincenzo Candelori was the councillor of Ferdinand IV, and was given vast amounts of land by...
+Another 73 words (5 lines of text) are included under the topic Early Candila Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Candila family to the New World and Oceana